yext/search-ui-react/docs/search-ui-react.facetsprops.onlyrenderchildren.md

 ## FacetsProps.onlyRenderChildren property

 If set to true, only the facets specified in the children are rendered.
-If set to false, all facets are rendered with the ones specified in the children overrode.
+If set to false, all facets are rendered with the ones specified in the children overridden.
 Default to false.

 <b>Signature:</b>